-Drop off: Parents/guardians to drop children off at the the ESA area at Indian Mound Park.
-Parents and students are required to wear masks during drop off.
-Each child will be signed in by a volunteer and their temperature will be checked.
-The parent will be asked “To your knowledge, has anyone in your household been symptomatic or exposed to someone with symptoms within the past week?”
+Drop off: The parent will be asked “To your knowledge, has anyone in your household been symptomatic or exposed to someone with symptoms within the past week?”
 If the temperature is over 100F, or if the parent answers “yes” to the question or if any other signs of illness are present, the child must go home with the parent.
-(Note: All volunteers must also meet the maximum temperature standard and not show any other signs of illness.)
-The child will wash their hands immediately after arrival.
+(Note: All volunteers must also meet the maximum temperature standard and not show any other signs of illness).

 Normal Youth Camp Procedures

 Procedure for Signing Campers in and out of Camp